openalea/strawberry/example/paper/README.md

 ## Reading and extract data from MTG
-- New information: In order to import and read MTG, I (Marc) Create a new ipynb name: 0-MTG Reader.ipynb This script features importing MTG diploid data and octoploids made the last time in XXX. to which I added a function to realize a big_mtg (union of all the mtg octoploids) to allow a meta-analysis.
+- New information: In order to import and read MTG, I (Marc) Create a new ipynb name: 0-MTG Reader.ipynb This script features importing MTG diploid data and octoploids made the last time in 2_Sequence_Analysis.ipynb. to which I added a function to realize a big_mtg (union of all the mtg octoploids) to allow a meta-analysis.

-[Hint: So I think we will be able after verification clear the notebook XXX]
+[Hint: So I think we will be able after verification clear the notebook 1_MTG_protocol.ipynb]

 1_MTG_protocol.ipynb